LeoVen/C-Macro-Collections/README.md

 * __TARGET__ - The variable name of the collection you wish to iterate over.
 * __BODY__ - Block of code.

-Inside body you will have access to the iterator variable.
+Inside body you will have access to the iterator variable `iter`.
 With it you can use functions to access the key, value or index from the iterator.
 Checkout the documentation for more details.

 <hr>